RishavMishraRM/Traffic_Sign_Classifier/README.md

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen, and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

+To preprocess the data, the following steps were taken on all train, validation, and test set.
+* <b>Converting to grayscale</b> - This worked well for both authors Sermanet and LeCun as described in their [Traffic Sign Classification Article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
+For our pipeline, it also helped reduce training time by a lot as the color channels were dropped from 3 to 1.